lyngklip/structjs/README.md

 > **Note:** Unlike Python struct, this module does not support native size and alignment (that wouldn't make much sense in a javascript).
 Instead, specify byte order and emit pad bytes explicitly.

-Several struct functions (and methods of Struct) take a buffer argument.
+Several methods of [Struct](#object) take a buffer argument.
 This refers to [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) objects.

 > **Note:** In Python struct the buffer argument refers to an object that implements the Buffer Protocol.